Excel-VBA-Diary/GetThisWorkbookLocalPath/README(en).md

 For these reasons, it is virtually impossible in OneDrive for Business to convert the URL returned by ThisWorkbook.Path to a local path through string processing.

-## Proposed Solutions
+## 2. Proposed Solutions

 ### Using the GetLocalPath function
-The description and source code of the GetLocalPath function, which converts a URL path to a local path, can be found in the following repository for more information.
+The description and source code for the GetLocalPath function, which converts a URL path to a local path, can be found in the following repository for more information.
 [GetLocalPath](https://github.com/Excel-VBA-Diary/GetLocalPath)

 This solution uses the OneDrive mount information in the Windows registry.
 This mount information is located under the following subkey.